TobikoData/sqlmesh/docs/concepts/tests.md

 SELECT * FROM sqlmesh_example.seed_model WHERE event_date BETWEEN '2020-01-01' AND '2020-01-04' LIMIT 3
 ```

-Finally, combining this query with the proper macro variable definitions, we can compute the expected output for the model's query in order to generate the complete test.
+Finally, combining it with the proper macro variable definitions, we can compute the expected output for the model's query in order to generate the complete test.

 This can be achieved using the following command: